Josh Kelly (footballer, born 1998)

-Joshua Anthony Kelly (born 19 December 1998) is a professional footballer who plays as a forward for Woking on loan from club AFC Wimbledon.
+Joshua Anthony Kelly (born 19 December 1998) is a professional footballer who plays as a forward for club Woking.

 Career

 Windsor

 Kelly started his career in the youth team at Ascot United before joining Windsor in 2014 aged 15.
 He made his first team debut as a 16-year-old in February 2015.

 Maidenhead United

 In summer 2015, Kelly joined the under-18 team at Maidenhead United and made his first team debut in October 2016.
 After two loan spell away from the club, Kelly returned to Maidenhead in summer 2018 and began to feature much more frequently in the first team across the next two seasons.
 He initially left the club at the end of the 2019-20 season with the intention of joining an English Football League club, but no move materialised and he returned to the Magpies ahead of the new campaign.
 In the 2021–22 season he reached double figures in a National League season for the first time and won the golden boot, manager's player, and players' player awards at the end of the season.

 Kelly went on loan to Chalfont St Peter during the 2016–17 season.

 In 2017–18, Kelly spent the entire season on loan at Walton Casuals, where he was the club's top scorer with 39 goals.